Thule Yepp Mini 2 Baby Bike Seat Review

 The newly updated Thule Yepp 2 Mini is the perfect front-mounted baby bike seat to get you and your little one started on your biking adventures.
 Crafted with the littlest riders in mind, its child-sized handlebar and easily-adjustable footrests ensure comfort and safety on every adventure.

-BEST FOR: Families with city-style bikes with a quill stem (not compatible with mountain bikes and ebikes)
+BEST FOR: Families with city-style bikes (not compatible with suspension forks and ebikes)

 AGE RANGE: 12 mo. to 33 lbs.